PalanSecpw/PCDie/README.md

 # Requisites

 PCDie: must be in Documents folder.
-PCDieSupreme: must be in an external drive.
+/nPCDieSupreme: must be in an external drive.